Email Marketing for Small Businesses Made Simple: 7 Tips

 If you fail to write emails with accurate grammar, you put yourself in danger of being flagged.
 Particularly risque tactics include writing in all caps (basically, shouting through email), and using excessive punctuation (such as ?!!!!? and ???????).

 Your Sender Name Should Be Clear and Recognizable

 You are unlikely to get many people opening your emails if they fail to recognize who they are from.
 Your from field should be simple to read at a glance and tell your recipient your email is from a familiar business.
-Use the same sender name in your from fields for all emails so subscribers come to expect what to look for in their inboxes when they want to find you.
+Select the same sender name in your from fields for all emails so subscribers come to expect what to look for in their inboxes when they want to find you.

 Use a Spam Checker to Ensure Your Emails’ Deliverability

 A dedicated spam checker to make sure your emails are not getting flagged is nice to have.
 This will check elements you are unable to check yourself.
 For example, there are so many words and phrases that could contribute to your email getting flagged, you could not check them all.
 Use a spam checker to analyze your emails and check them against spam filters? criteria.
 Our Spam Doctor takes care of this for you.

 As your mailing list continues to grow, you may notice your open and click-through rates falling and your hard bounces going up.
 Email accounts get deleted or go unused all the time.
 Collecting more and more addresses means you will have larger numbers of these inactive subscribers.